 CWMP Reference: Page 61

 Activity Description: Agronomy outreach specialist.
-(A) Shared Services: Hire or contract with an agricultural conservationist/agronomist (one individual) for basin wide assistance with agronomy, outreach, and technical assistance to agricultural producers including conservation planning and nutrient management plans.
+(A) Shared Services: Work with an agricultural conservationist (one individual) for basin wide assistance with agronomy, outreach, and technical assistance to agricultural producers including conservation planning and nutrient management plans.
 [Approximately 80% of this position’s time will be directly working with agricultural producers in the LSC Watershed to identify economical farming practices with water quality benefits to make them a routine part of farm operations.
 A target is to interact with operators of both large and small operations with a cumulative total of at least 3,000 acres.]
 See Attachment A – Agronomy Outreach Specialist Details & Milestones for more information.

 This would allow for 1 full time agronomy outreach specialist to work basin-wide.
 Staff will work basin-wide and may have more than one office space.
-LSC partners will ensure duties assigned to this new staff member will be in alignment with WBIF funding intent and requirements.
+LSC partners will ensure duties assigned to this staff member will be in alignment with WBIF funding intent and requirements.

 Costs billed to this item for the embedded Extension Agent will include the following: Staff salary, supervisory time (by University of MN), benefits, travel expenses, training expenses, and office supplies.
 As with all grant activities, LSC partners will ensure program expenses are eligible before billing to the grant/match.
 All costs will primarily benefit water quality in a priority resource as identified in the LSC CWMP.
 In addition to direct landowner outreach and technical assistance, as described above, staff time will also include program and work plan coordination: annual partner coordination meetings, updates to partners, interfacing with the shared services educator, coordinated planning efforts, regular basin-scale coordination meetings with LSC partners and other agencies as appropriate.